17 Top Marketing Channels for a B2B SaaS

 Marketing Channel #1: Email Marketing to Nurture Audiences and Capture Signups/Demos at a Much Lower Cost

-Email marketing is a must-have marketing channel for B2B SaaS companies looking to communicate with their audience.
+Email marketing is a must-have marketing channel for B2B SaaS companies looking to speak directly with their audience.

 It’s the only marketing channel where you truly own your audience.